Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

 -->

-## Manual Method
+## Method 2: Manually

+!!! warning
-To preface this section, this method is **not recommended**, and **very limited support** will be given if you attempt this method.
+    This method is **not recommended**.
+Furthermore, **very limited support** will be given if you attempt this method.

+??? info "Click here to see the steps on how to update the note manually."

     Sometimes, you may be able to update the card simply by re-installing the newer version of the `.apkg`.
     However, this has the main caveat where if any of the fields are added, renamed, repositioned or deleted between card versions, this will **not work** (and instead add a new version of `JP Mining Note`, e.g. named `JP Mining Note-b320fa`).
     Additionally, if you manually edited any of the fields, then this method will not work.

     To see if the fields have been changed, compare the first two numbers in the version you want to install to the first two numbers of the current card version.
 (TODO link FAQ) If the first two numbers match, then you are likely safe to manually update the card.

     If they don't match, then you MAY be able to get away with installing it anyways and transferring the old note types to the new note type.
     For example, a possible way to update the note is:

     1. Install the new version of the note.
     1. Select all the cards you want to transfer to the version, and change note type.
     1. Remove the old note type.
     1. Rename the new note type to the old note type name (`JP Mining Note`).
     See the changelog to see how the fields have changed and how you have to map the old fields to the new fields.

 ## Final Steps